react-native-oh-library/usage-docs/en/react-native-video-controls.md

 The HarmonyOS implementation of this library depends on the native code from @react-native-oh-tpl/react-native-video.
 If this library is included into your HarmonyOS application, there is no need to include it again; you can skip the steps in this section and use it directly.
 If it is not included, follow the guide provided in @react-native-oh-tpl/react-native-video to add it to your project.

-If not introduce the library, please refer to [@react-native-oh-tpl/react-native-video document](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/react-native-video.md#link) and [lodash document](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/lodash.md) for introducing。After finished installation, please use command `npm list react-native-video` and `npm list lodash` in terminal, and check if the component video version and lodash tool version are correct.
+If the library has not been included, please refer to [@react-native-oh-tpl/react-native-video](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/react-native-video.md#link) and [lodash](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/lodash.md) for introducing.After finished installation, please use command `npm list react-native-video` and `npm list lodash` in terminal, and check if the component video version and lodash tool version are correct.

 ## Constraints